13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 3. Ketones (Ketonuria)

-• Seen in diabetic ketoacidosis, prolonged fasting or starvation.
+Seen in diabetic ketoacidosis, prolonged fasting, or starvation.
+Ketones are produced when the body breaks down fat for energy.

 4. Blood (Hematuria)